Cold Case detectives return to the basics to solve the Georgie Cannaday case

 “Sometimes people are near the end of their life and want to get things off their chest before they die,” Wall said.

+One of Georgie’s neighbors told his family members he heard the deathbed confession of a neighbor.

+The deathbed confession wasn’t the suspect admitting to Georgie’s grisly death, but the confession was of a man who was so fearful of one of the suspects and what he was told by one of the suspects.

-While on his deathbed, shaking uncontrollably and tearful, one of Georgie’s neighbors confessed to killing Cannaday with two other men, Wall said.
+The suspect confessed to his neighbor killing Cannaday with two other men, Wall said.

+The neighbor, fearing for his life, kept the man’s secret and upon his deathbed, confessed the decades-long secret to another neighbor, he said.

+That neighbor’s family approached Wall and recounted hearing from the dying man, the suspect “was white as a sheet” and “shaking uncontrollably and tearful,” as he confessed to killing Georgie, Wall said.

-The dying suspect said, “They hadn’t planned on killing Cannaday, but the things got out of hand, and it went too far,” Wall said of the deathbed confession.
+The suspect reportedly said, “They hadn’t planned on killing Cannaday, but the things got out of hand, and it went too far,” Wall said.

 Pouring over the criminal history of their primary suspect they found a juvenile who, in 1973, showed a pattern of abuse and violence that followed him for the remainder of his life.